Fit-out of the world famous museum's new home in Kensington

 The museum features an open atrium, with large staircases around its edge, that allows for great views of its complex hyperbolic paraboloid roof.

-The Design Museum opens on 24 November and will attract 650,000 visitors each year to see displays that include the first laptop by UK designer Bill Moggridge, the AK47 assault rifle by Russian designer Mikhail Kalashnikov and British road signs by typographers Jock Kinneir and Margaret Calvert.
+The Design Museum opened on 24 November 2016 and attracts 650,000 visitors each year to see displays that include the first laptop by UK designer Bill Moggridge, the AK47 assault rifle by Russian designer Mikhail Kalashnikov and British road signs by typographers Jock Kinneir and Margaret Calvert.
+In 2018, the museum welcomed its one millionth visitor to its new home and revealed that its big Ferrari show, which included 14 rare models, had been the most attended exhibition in its history with more than 100,000 visitors.

 There are 250 items from 25 countries, including many household objects from the famous London Underground roundel and a pair of yellow washing up gloves to an egg cup and a bike from China.

 Our scope of work included new galleries with space to accommodate one permanent and two temporary exhibition areas, as well as modern learning spaces, a library, auditorium, office areas and a new restaurant.
-Of the 10,000m² space, 400m² will be devoted to learning facilities.
+Of the 10,000m² space, 400m² is devoted to learning facilities.

-It will be the world’s leading museum dedicated to contemporary design and architecture, an international showcase for the UK’s many design skills and a creative centre, promoting innovation and nurturing design talent.
+It is the world’s leading museum dedicated to contemporary design and architecture, an international showcase for the UK’s many design skills and a creative centre, promoting innovation and nurturing design talent.

 Willmott Dixon Interiors chief operating officer Mike Hart:

-“This is a high-profile and prestigious project that will see the Design Museum become one of London’s biggest attractions when we complete the fit-out, with over 500,000 visitors expected annually.
-We are very proud to be delivering this last, important stage of the museum’s long-term plan for a bigger home, especially as we have a long track-record restoring listed buildings into modern spaces fit for the 21st century.
-We will be using our experience to deliver an exceptional home that will showcase our rich cultural heritage.”
+“This high-profile and prestigious project saw the Design Museum become one of London’s biggest attractions.
+We are very proud to have delivered this last, important stage of the museum’s long-term plan for a bigger home, especially as we have a long track-record restoring listed buildings into modern spaces fit for the 21st century.”